ROCm/ROCmValidationSuite/docs/what-is-ROCm-Validation-Suite.rst

 .. _what-is-ROCm-Validation-Suite:

 *******************************
-What is ROCm Validation Suite
+What is ROCm Validation Suite?
 *******************************
 The ROCm Validation Suite (RVS) is a system validation and diagnostics tool for monitoring, stress testing, detecting, and troubleshooting issues that affect the functionality and performance of AMD GPU(s) operating in a high-performance/AI/ML computing environment.
 RVS is enabled using the ROCm